Jittor/unsup3d-jittor/README.md

 ## Pretrained model

-Here we provide our pretrained model trained using the default config experiments/train_synface.yml.
+Here we provide our pretrained synface model trained using the default config experiments/train_synface.yml.
 You can run the following scripts to test Table 2 in the paper.

 ```python
 bash pretrained/download_pretrained_synface.sh